-PERS 1 Elementary Persian (First Quarter) 5 Units
+PERS 1 Elementary Persian (First Quarter)

 (See general education pages for the requirement this course meets.)
 Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.
-Five hours lecture (60 hours total per quarter).

 Introduction to the language and cultures of the Persian-speaking world.
 Basic speaking, listening, reading, and writing of Persian will be introduced and practiced within a cultural framework and will be the primary language of instruction.
 Language laboratory practice to reinforce pronunciation, grammar, syntax, and conversation.